aloretocornidez/579-principles-of-artificial-intelligence/homework/homework-2/report.md

 trying to improve it.
-However, as we know, time and resources are finite in the world of engineering, and as such, I found that AI tools are not developed enough to augment my programming experience at this moment, they instead wasted my colleagues' time and I'm sure they would waste mine.
+However, as we know, time and resources are finite in the world of engineering, and as such, I found that AI tools are not developed enough to augment my programming experience at this moment, they instead wasted my colleagues' time and I'm sure AI tools would waste mine.

 However, my approach to the solution may also not have been the most efficient way either.
 My implementation was made in `C++`, and thus, the time to program